mozilla-services/antenna/docs/dev.rst

       $ make setup

-   Anytime you want to wipe service state and recreate them, you can run ``make setup``.
+   Anytime you want to wipe service state and recreate them, you can re-run this make rule.

 6. Run with a prod-like fully-functional configuration.